SocGen CEO sees no sign of discrimination by Russian authorities

-PARIS Societe Generale (SOGN.PA) said it remained committed to its business in sanctions-hit Russia and that France's second-biggest listed lender would easily cope even with an extreme situation of expropriation.
+PARIS, Oct 1 Societe Generale said it remained committed to its business in sanctions-hit Russia and that France's second-biggest listed lender would easily cope even with an extreme situation of expropriation.

 Banks in Russia are having to adapt their business to sanctions imposed by Western countries that froze international deals by firing staff and reshuffling roles to keep costs down.